 There were chants of “G7 drowning in promises” and “Action not words.”

 Many travelled across the country to participate in the Extinction Rebellion protest.
 Speaking to the Anchor, activists outlined three major demands.

-1. The government must tell the truth by declaring a climate and ecological emergency, working with other institutions to communicate the urgency for change.
+Firstly, the government must tell the truth by declaring a climate and ecological emergency, working with other institutions to communicate the urgency for change.

-2. The government must act now to halt biodiversity loss and reduce greenhouse gas emissions to net zero by 2025.
+Secondly, the government must act now to halt biodiversity loss and reduce greenhouse gas emissions to net zero by 2025.

-3. The government must create and be led by the decisions of a citizen’s assembly on climate and ecological justice.
+Thirdly, the government must create and be led by the decisions of a citizen’s assembly on climate and ecological justice.